Cora Durand

 Cora L. Durand (August 23, 1902 - January 23, 1998) was a Picuris Pueblo potter.
 Durand started working as a potter later in life, beginning in the 1950s.
 She helped maintain the traditional hand-built method for creating micaceous pottery.
 Her work is utilitarian and was meant to be used.

 Biography

-Durand was born on August 23, 1902 in Picuris Pueblo, where her father, Miguel Lopez, raised her.
+Durand was born on August 23, 1902, in Picuris Pueblo, where her father, Miguel Lopez, raised her.
 Durand married Roland Durand in the 1920s and the couple had four children.
 Before she started working as a potter, she held many different kinds of jobs, including working for the Bureau of Indian Affairs, the Picuris Pueblo Day School, the Taos Pueblo Indian Hospital and in two different boarding schools in Towaoc, Colorado and Holbrook, Arizona.
 Her husband died in a car accident in the 1950s, which brought her back to Picuris.
 In Picuris, she began to work as a potter.
 Durand stayed active in the community, volunteering at the Picuris Catholic Church and involved in the Picuris Valley Home Extension Club.

 Durand died on January 23, 1998.
 She was buried in the Picuris Cemetery.
-A historic marker in New Mexico celebrates her contribution to preserving traditional pottery methods.
+A historic marker in New Mexico celebrates her contribution to preserving traditional pottery methods, alongside other Picuris potters Virginia Duran and Maria Ramita Martinez.